The Best Center Channel Speakers For 2023

 - Not too great in the biggest of rooms

-Overall for a small room, this one is amazing.
-You really can’t go wrong with it.
-Others seem to agree as well.
-Go see for yourself.
+Overall for a small room, this one is certainly amazing.

 The Best For A Medium Room (14 x 16 feet) – Polk Audio CS10

-There’s a 5-way binding post so any connection type will do here.
+There’s a 5-way binding post meaning any connection type will do here which is a plus.
 The speaker is moderately sized at 9.8 x 20 x 6.5-inches.
 It weighs 16 pounds as well.
-It even looks amazing with piano gloss material on the sides.

 - Quality 5.25 woofers reproduce great bass and midrange